Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/c/ccpe/README.md

 initialisations as `eval $INITCCPE`.
 So calling `source /etc/bash.bashrc` is also an option to initialise Lmod in the container.

+We do use the `BASH_ENV` environment variable though to source `/opt/cray/pe/lmod/lmod/init/bash` to ensure that Lmod is initialised whenever a bash shell is started.
+(If that is not yet done in the container we start from in the first place.)

 ### Knowing we are in the container